 Shop when you move

 Another reason to notify your auto insurer is that the minimum insurance required in your previous state might not be the same as the minimum insurance required in your new state.
 You could then be driving with less coverage than you should have in the state where you now live.
-To be legally driving on the road, you must have the minimum insurance required in your new state, which your auto insurance provider can help you to obtain.
+To legally drive on the road, you must have the minimum insurance required in your new state, which your auto insurance provider can help you obtain.

 Furthermore, not all companies offer policies in each state, so your old insurer might not be an option in a different state.